aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### FRAMEWORKS ARE TOOLS, NOT WAYS OF LIFE

-Frameworks can be very powerful and useful.
-Their authors show you the way to use the framework.
-Often they assume an all-encompassing, let-the-framework-do-everything position.
+FWs can be very powerful and useful.
+Their authors show you the way to use the FW.
+Often they assume an all-encompassing, let-the-FW-do-everything position.
 This is not the position you want to take.

-**Look at each framework with a jaded eye.
+**Look at each FW with a jaded eye.
 View it skeptically.** Yes, it might help, but for what cost?

 Ask yourself:

 - **How** you should **use** it?
 - **How** you should **protect yourself** from it?
 - **How** you can **preserve the use-case emphasis** of your architecture?
-- What strategy you should develop to **prevent the framework from taking over your architecture**?
+- What strategy you should develop to **prevent the FW from taking over your architecture**?

+#### TESTABLE ARCHITECTURES

+If your architecture is all about use cases, and if you keep your FWs at arm's length, then you are able to **unit-test** all those **use cases without any FWs in place**:

+For your unit tests, your do not need the web server running or the DB connected.
+Your entity object should be plain old objects that have no deps on FWs, or DBs or other complications.
+Your use case objects should coordinate your entity objects.